-Joanna Aizenberg of Harvard University will deliver the 2023 Wallace H. Coulter Lecture at Pittcon.
-The title of her talk is “Venturing into Analytical Chemistry Using Photonic Crystals.”
-Her presentation will introduce a powerful colloidal co-assembly approach that creates porous photonic crystals at a large scale.
+Joanna Aizenberg of Harvard University delivered the 2023 Wallace H. Coulter Lecture at Pittcon.
+The title of her talk was “Venturing into Analytical Chemistry Using Photonic Crystals.”
+Her presentation introduced a powerful colloidal co-assembly approach that creates porous photonic crystals at a large scale.
 Using selective functionalization of the doped opals, crystal composition and its optical properties can be locally tunable.
 The liquid-specific wetting behavior exhibited by the crystals naturally couples to macroscopic color changes.
-Aizenberg will also address in her lecture how the macroscopic color changes can be used to develop simple colorimetric indicators for medical applications and novel, machine learning–enabled artificial nose platforms that utilize biometric approaches.
-The Wallace H. Coulter lecture will take place at the Michael Nutter Theater.
+Aizenberg also addressed in her lecture how the macroscopic color changes can be used to develop simple colorimetric indicators for medical applications and novel, machine learning–enabled artificial nose platforms that utilize biometric approaches.
+The Wallace H. Coulter lecture took place at the Michael Nutter Theater.

 Aizenberg received her BS in Chemistry from Moscow State University and her PhD in Structural Biology from the Weizmann Institute of Science.
 After spending close to a decade at Bell Labs, she joined Harvard University as the Amy Smith Berylson Professor of Materials Science and a professor of chemistry and chemical biology.